TheSkyler-Dev/What-the-Markdown/Doc/What-the-Markdown.md

 ![Italics](https://github.com/TheSkyler-Dev/What-the-Markdown/blob/main/Doc/Img/Italics.png)

 ## Lists
+*this section is work in progress*
 ## More text styles
+*this section is work in progress*
 ## Quoting text
+*this section is work in progress*
 ## Inserting code and code blocks
+*this section is work in progress*
 ## Making a table of contents
+*this section is work in progress*
 ## Embedding links
+*this section is work in progress*
 ## Embedding images
+*this section is work in progress*
 ## Embedding badges
+*this section is work in progress*
 ## Closing thoughts
+*this section is work in progress*